marcuj/create-art-store/APIDOC.md

 ## Logging Out
 **Endpoint:** `/logout`

 **Description:** Clears the cookie that stores the previous username logged in.
+A user must be logged in to use this endpoint.

 **Request Type:** `POST`